gurkanucar/english-examples/README.md

 **ankle**  ⇒ the joint between the foot and the leg.

-**sneak (snuck ⇒ past)** ⇒ to walk quietly, especially on tiptoes so that nobody sees you.
-She **snuck** out of the house late at night when her parents were sleeping.
+**sneak (snuck ⇒ past)** ⇒ to walk quietly, especially on tiptoes so that nobody sees you. ⇒ She **snuck** out of the house late at night when her parents were sleeping.

-**uptight** ⇒ Someone who is uptight - tight opposite of relaxed - isn‘t able to relax, is always worrying about something and getting upset over small things. ⇒ I know she’s a responsible a student , but even during vacation she was **uptight** about an exam 3 months from then.
+**uptight** ⇒ Someone who is uptight - tight opposite of relaxed - isn‘t able to relax, is always worrying about something and getting upset over small things. ⇒ I know she’s a responsible student , but even during vacation she was **uptight** about an exam 3 months from then.

 **to judge** ⇒ Judging someone usually carries a negative connotation as it often signifies you reach a conclusion about a person without knowing them well. ⇒ They all **judged** him when he joined the class, but shortly afterwards he showed he was a brilliant student.